dev-rahman/AD_Benchmark_MIMII/README.md

 pip install -r requirements.txt
 ```

-> On M1/M2 Macs, PyTorch can use Metal (MPS) for GPU acceleration if installed with the appropriate options.[web:23]
+> On M1/M2 Macs, PyTorch can use Metal (MPS) for GPU acceleration if installed with the appropriate options.
-> For CUDA‑based GPUs, install PyTorch with the correct CUDA version from https://pytorch.org.[web:23]
+> For CUDA‑based GPUs, install PyTorch with the correct CUDA version from https://pytorch.org.

 ---

 ## 7. Dataset: MIMII

-The MIMII (Malfunctioning Industrial Machine Investigation and Inspection) dataset contains normal and anomalous sounds from valves, pumps, fans, and slide rails recorded in real factory environments with background noise.[web:21]
+The MIMII (Malfunctioning Industrial Machine Investigation and Inspection) dataset contains normal and anomalous sounds from valves, pumps, fans, and slide rails recorded in real factory environments with background noise.
 In this project, we use the **fan**, **pump**, and **valve** machines.

 ### 7.1 Download